-The proposed Core Strategy requirement for Sixmilebridge is for 186 houses.
-Even at a very high density of 35 per hectare this translates as some 5.3 ha with a total of 6.3 ha proposed to be zoned for housing.
-The council may argue that a limited freeboard is necessary given the possibility of 30% of residential units being contained within the existing built-up area.
+The proposed Core Strategy requirement is for 186 houses.
+Even at a very high density of 35 per hectare this translates as some 5.3 ha with a total of 6.3 ha proposed be zoned for housing.
+The council may argue that only a limited freeboard is necessary given the possibility of 30% of residential units being contained within the existing built-up area.
 The reality is however that it will be very difficult to ensure that 30% of 186 houses (56 houses), will be built within the existing central built-up area of Sixmilebridge.
-The bulk of existing older houses in the central area are not suitable for conversion to apartments over existing commercial use, and there is likely to be a continued pressure for commercial space in the town as the population continues to grow.
-Further, many of the older buildings in Sixmilebridge are of historic significance and many are protected structures.
-This certainly tends to militate against the provision of modern up-to-date apartment accommodation.
-While it is laudable that central areas should be redeveloped for residential accommodation, one must be realistic in one's aspirations, and the suggestion that 56 units can be accommodated within the central area is very unlikely to be realised.
+The bulk of existing older houses within the town centre are not suitable for conversion to apartments over existing commercial use, and there is likely to be a continued pressure for commercial space in the town as the population continues to grow.

 We would therefore argue that a substantial case can be made that insufficient land has been provided for under the Core Strategy.
-Even if all of the zoned land comes to be available and if a lesser figure than the 56 houses proposed for the central area is built within the lifetime of the plan (let us say 25 units), then in reality the entirety of the zoned land would have to be developed at quite high densities, of the order of 30 houses per hectare, to achieve the core strategy targets.
+Even if all of the zoned land comes to be available and if a lesser figure than the 56 houses is built within the central area (let us say 25 units), then in reality the entirety of the zoned land would have to be developed at quite high densities, of the order of 30 houses per hectare, to achieve the core strategy targets.